top of page

 Clinical Research Assistant

-Emily started working at PARC in June 2024 after receiving her B.A. in psychology with a minor in statistics from the University of Rochester.
-While at UofR, Emily worked at an adolescent clinical psychology lab with a focus on adolescent suicidality and a pediatric mental health and behavior lab.
-During her time at these labs, she developed a poster on treatment disparities among Asian American youth with suicidal ideation, which is where she discovered her interest in data analysis.
-Now, she hopes to learn more about different statistical methods to further investigate her research interests, which include investigating treatment efficacy for ethnic minority youth mental illness.
-Some issues she would like to explore are ways research can improve treatment seeking and retention rates for AAPI youth in addition to disaggregating AAPI populations.
-After her time at PARC, Emily hopes to pursue an M.S in biostatistics or statistics to further her career in healthcare research.
+Emily joined PARC in June 2024 after earning her B.A. in Psychology with a minor in Statistics from the University of Rochester.
+At UofR, she worked in an adolescent clinical psychology lab focusing on suicidality and in a pediatric mental health and behavior lab.
+During this time, she developed a poster on treatment disparities among Asian American youth with suicidal ideation, sparking her interest in data analysis.
+Emily is now eager to explore statistical methods to investigate treatment efficacy for ethnic minority youth mental health, focusing on improving treatment-seeking and retention rates for AAPI youth and disaggregating AAPI populations.
+Emily plans to pursue an M.S. in Biostatistics or Statistics to advance her career in healthcare research.

 Emma Jenkins, B.A.